Greater Bay Area: an Upcoming Bay Area in the East

 Shenzhen – the China’s Silicon Valley

-The Greater Bay Area International Institute for Innovation
+The Greater Bay Area International Institute for Innovations

 Under the GBA 9+2 Arrangement, Hong Kong will play a strategic role in facilitating the GBA development by bringing in high quality talents

-Sharing common goals and visions in the GBA development, The Hong Kong Polytechnic University (PolyU), in August 2017, collaborated with Shenzhen University (SZU) to establish “The Greater Bay Area International Institute for Innovation (GBA I3)”.
+Sharing common goals and visions in the GBA development, The Hong Kong Polytechnic University (PolyU), in July 2018, collaborated with Shenzhen University (SZU) to establish “The Greater Bay Area International Institute for Innovations (GBA I3)”.
 Both universities are committed to developing the GBA into a world-class innovation hub for technology development, knowledge transfer (KT) and entrepreneurship through partnership with leading universities, government and corporations from around the world.

 Landing Platform for International Partners’ Knowledge Transfer and Entrepreneurship Development